dwit013/dwit013.github.io/module/8/class-and-object.md

 	>>> type(a)
 	<class '__main__.Dog'>

-Let’s look at a slightly more complex example…
+Let’s look at a slightly more complex example.

 	class Dog:
 	    # Class Attribute